 And it is also much more resistant

-In laboratory tests, LionGlass has outclassed traditional glass by showing itself to be 10 times more resistant: the samples "attacked" with a Vickers diamond indenter did not make a crease (or rather: a crack) even under a load of 1 kg, compared to 100 grams of normal glass.
-"We kept increasing the weight on the LionGlass until we reached the maximum load the equipment allows," he says Nick Clark, a researcher involved in the project.
-"It just didn't crack."
+In laboratory tests, LionGlass outperformed traditional glass, proving to be 10 times more resistant: the samples "attacked" with a Vickers diamond indenter did not make a bend (or rather: a crack) even under a load of 1 kg, compared to 100 grams of normal glass.
+“We continued to increase the weight on the LionGlass until we reached the maximum load that the equipment allows,” he says Nick Clark, a researcher involved in the project.
+“It just didn't crack.”

 Possible applications

-This development in the glass field could have a huge impact on many industries, from the construction sector to the automotive industry.
+This development in glass could have a huge impact on many industries, from construction to the automotive industry.

 In constructionFor example, it could enable the creation of much stronger and more durable windows and glazing, reducing the risk of damage and the need for frequent replacement.
 In the automotive industry, LionGlass could be used for windshields, making them safer and more impact resistant.
 In fact, it could even find application in space tourism.
 In the field of electronics, mobile devices such as smartphones and tablets could benefit from stronger and more durable screens.
 Finally, at home, producing dinnerware from LionGlass could lead to virtually indestructible glassware and plates.
 ME-proof, so to speak.

-The team filed a patent application for LionGlass last year, and hope to bring it to market soon.
-I can't wait, and neither does my wife: I screwed up the old 12 service and she fears for the new one.
+The team filed a patent application for LionGlass last year, and hopes to bring it to market soon.
+I can't wait, and neither can my wife: I ruined the old 12 service and she's worried about the new one.

 Hurry up!